Benjie56/CSM_DTE/README.md

 - restart the game

 ### TODO:
+- make all functions work after the game has been loaded
+- add a UI to unregister functions which were registered from a program
-- add a UI editor
+- add the UI editor to the main file
 - add a lua console

-UI editor progress:
+UI editor progress:  finished

 copy the `Form Editor preview - init.lua` file into a new client mod folder, rename it to `init.lua` and open it in minetest using `.gui` to test the current progress.
 ![Form Editor](newest%20formspec%20editor.png)